KjeldSchmidt/pre-commit-message-shorthand/README.md

 Co-authored-by: Robert Person <robert.person@acme.com>
 ```

-This is achieved through simple string replacement, fully configured by the end
+This is achieved through simple string replacement, fully configured in your
-user.
+pre-commit configuration.
+There are no default substitutions.

 The rules for substitution are configured as a JSON-dictionary.
 To use this hook,
 add the following to your `.pre-commit-config.yaml`. 🚨Note the first line -